 2.6.
 The FA also provides us with documents concerning a player's "right to work" in the UK and a copy of the International Transfer Certificate.

-(a) live on-field tracking and performance data (for example, positioning, distance run and passes made) (Tracking Data) and other match event data (for example, goals scored or fouls conceded);
+(a) live on-field tracking and performance data (for example, positioning, distance run and passes made) (Tracking Data), other match event data (for example, goals scored or fouls conceded) (Event Data) and match-related photographs and still images;

 (c) information in relation to an academy player's education records (for example, exam results and target grades) from the Department of Education;

-(e) information on your behaviour in relation to sports integrity, safeguarding and personal conduct including records of incidents and allegations of Premier League rule breaches and details of how such incidents and allegations are resolved.
-Such information may include details of criminal offences and illegality (i.e. special category data).
+(e) information on your behaviour in relation to sports integrity and personal conduct including records of incidents and allegations of Premier League rule breaches and details of how such incidents and allegations are resolved (such information may include Sensitive Data);

 2.8.
-The Premier League takes its duty to safeguard vulnerable people, including youth players and other children, seriously, by collecting and analysing records of incidents and allegations of abuse, exploitation or inappropriate conduct, by reference to the law and our rules and regulations.
-Please note that we may collect and process your personal data (including from public sources) without your knowledge or consent where this is required and/ or permitted by law.
+The Premier League takes its duty to safeguard vulnerable people, including youth players and other children, seriously, by conducting independent audits of Clubs as well as collecting and analysing records of incidents and allegations of abuse, exploitation or inappropriate conduct, by reference to the law and our rules and regulations.

 3.2.
 In particular, it is necessary: